srikanthkashu/grafana/.harness/README.md

     b.
 If you are an existing Harness CI user, create a new pipeline to use the cloud option for infrastructure and setup the push trigger.

-4. Check the [Docker Layer Caching documentation](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching/) to learn how to enable the feature in your Harness account,
+4. Check the [Docker Layer Caching documentation](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching/) to learn how to enable the feature in your Harness account.

 5. Insert this YAML into your pipeline's `stages` section.